yifan-ch/sda-project/README.md

 ```

 ## Usage
-1. Generate the data by running `python3 generate_data.py`.
-The generated data can be found in `./data/generated/`.
-2. Generate the results by running `python3 generate_results.py`.
+Generate the results by running `python3 generate_results.py`.
 The generated results can be found in `./results/`

+Optionally it's possible use command-line arguments to modify the tests.
+For more info, run `python3 generate_results.py -h`.